JiuFengSC/FlexiAST_INTERSPEECH23/README.md

 The full code will be cleaned up and released soon.

-If you have some interesting parts, please feel free to contact us or leave a comment on issues.
+If you have some parts interested, please feel free to contact us or leave a comment on issues.
 We will try our best to release some parts most interest you in advance.